UPDATED: NOVEMBER 03, 2022 | 1 MIN READ

 Does fancy vehicle tech impact your car insurance premium?

 Insurance companies consider the cost of repairing and replacing a car that’s damaged beyond repair.
 Therefore, a car with many bells and whistles will increase your premium, as the insurer will need to factor in the higher cost to them should you make a claim.

 Do after-market vehicle modifications affect your car insurance rates?

 After-market vehicle modifications often increase your car insurance rates.
 This is because it costs more to repair and replace after-market car parts.

 The Bottom Line

-There are lots of things to consider when choosing to buy a car, including the cost of insurance.
+There are many things to consider when buying a car, including the cost of insurance.
 To make the buying process easier, compare car insurance rates online.